Modest Fashion Inspired by Prada FW 2023

 The collection

 The show opened with white skirts with floral embroidery and appliqué, paired with crew neck jumpers.
 The skirts were intentionally designed to evoke imagery of wedding dresses.
-According to the Prada press release,

 Interestingly, the collection was heavily influenced by the military aesthetic – a uniform of protection.
 This was seen in the use of army green, epaulettes, and bows on shirts and dresses.
-Army-inspired green shirts with bows and epaulettes were paired with simple black trousers, transforming the military aesthetic into a safe everyday wear.
-Parkas were given an elegant watteau back fit for evening wear or were puffed into cocoons using couture techniques, and caban jacket, also with epaulettes, were renewed and elevated in proportions with an oversized cape and sleek geometric lines.
+Army-inspired green shirts with bows and epaulettes were paired with simple black trousers, transforming the military aesthetic into everyday wear.
+Parkas were given an elegant watteau back fit for evening wear or were puffed into cocoons using couture techniques, and caban jacket -also with epaulettes, were renewed and elevated in proportions with an oversized cape and sleek geometric lines.
 Traditional army jumpers, now in pastel green and pink, were transformed into an everyday look suitable for work.
 Most of these garments were refreshingly modest in style and could be easily adopted as workwear for the modern modest fashionista.

 Extending the theme of 'taking care,' the collection also emphasized protection, safeguarding, and warmth.
 This was echoed through various cocoon-like garments, reminiscent of duvets or bubble wrap, offering a sense of security and comfort.
 Many of these pieces were repurposed from the previous season's men's collection.
 Similarly, there were several garments made from leather and suede, fabrics typically thought of as protective.

 In this collection, Prada takes garments that represent different aspects of care, and through sartorial re-crafting and repurposing, endows them with new importance.
-This is, in theory, a beautiful gesture.
+This is, in theory, a beautiful idea.
 But it can also be interpreted in a different – more cynical – way, that questions the ethics of appropriating working class aesthetics for profit.
 Given that, there is a growing awareness and dislike against wealthy people who cosplay as working class; how long will fashion brands be able to mine working-class aesthetics?
 Another peculiarity at the heart of this collection was also the fact Prada considered the military to be a uniform of care – (protection as an aspect of caring).
 What does it mean to invite the wealthier in society to don garments that express military might?
 Suddenly the idea of my boss coming into work in pseudo-army gear is more dystopian than it is a conversation with a flower.
 Or is it just me?

 Prada inspired modest style